The skyline of Downtown Sarasota, FL, seen from Ringling Bridge.

 Local Art Events

-More participatory artsy happenings include an arts walk in the Towles Court Artist Colony, a downtown Sarasota live-work enclave for creative types.
+More participatory artsy happenings in Sarasota neighborhoods include an art walk and Open Studio Nights in the Towles Court Artist Colony, a downtown Sarasota live-work enclave for creative types.
 Visitors can check out the galleries, studios, salons, and cafes of the neighborhood on the third Friday of every month from October through May, from 4 to 8 p.m.

 Sarasota and other parts of Florida are popular destinations for people moving south, so it helps to do some advance planning.
 Moving can involve a lot of uncertainty, from finding your ideal home and submitting a winning offer in a super-tight housing market to adjusting to shifting closing dates and other last-minute delays.
-To stay adaptable without stressing out, it helps to choose a flexible solution like moving containers from PODS, which offer built-in storage options to keep your personal belongings safe and secure between homes — whether it’s just for a few days or turns out to be a few months.
+To stay adaptable without stressing out once you’ve selected your new home from the best neighborhoods in Sarasota, it helps to choose a flexible solution like portable moving containers from PODS, which offer built-in storage options to keep your personal belongings safe and secure between homes — whether it’s just for a few days or even a few months.

 For example, besides giving you the freedom to move at your own pace, PODS makes it easy to reserve in advance.
 It’s no problem to change your dates and even cancel your initial delivery, either.*